lidongcui/lidongcui.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Accounting, University of Memphis, 2025 (expected)
+* Ph.D in Accounting, University of Memphis, Summer 2025 (expected)
   * Minor in Finance
 * M.S. in Finance, Baruch College, 2019
 * M.S. in Accounting, Binghamton University, 2018